wooorm/markdown-rs/readme.md

       and fix stuff I’m doing manually now
 - [ ] (5) Do some research on rust best practices for APIs, e.g., what to accept, how to integrate with streams or so?
-- [ ] (1) Go through clippy rules, and such, to add strict code styles
 - [ ] (3) Write comparison to other parsers
 - [ ] (3) Add node/etc bindings?
 - [ ] (3) Bunch of docs